MicrosoftDocs/microsoft-community-training/community-training/frequently-asked-questions/analytics-reporting.md

 ### Is there a possibility to get statistics to see the “Popular” hours on which the learners frequently access the training portal?
 I want to know average browsing time and unique users account  every week

-Microsoft Community Training platform leverages [**Azure Application Insights**](/azure/azure-monitor/app/app-insights-overview) to capture telemetry and track aggregate traffic / usage data across all the learners on web and mobile app.
+Community Training platform leverages [**Azure Application Insights**](/azure/azure-monitor/app/app-insights-overview) to capture telemetry and track aggregate traffic / usage data across all the learners on web and mobile app.
 To access these data points:

-1. You can login to the [**Azure Portal**](https://portal.azure.com/) can go the Azure Application Insight service created under the resource group where Microsoft Community Training platform is deployed.
+1. You can login to the [**Azure Portal**](https://portal.azure.com/) can go the Azure Application Insight service created under the resource group where Community Training platform is deployed.

 2. Now open the Application Insights service and start viewing data around user sessions, funnel, etc. You will be able to view and track and view events such as which pages are most popular, at what times of day, and where your users are etc.